Contract Conditions, Rules and Regulations

 3. Contractual Price

-The contractual price (unless otherwise stated by the Organisers) does not include the following: Connections for electricity, water, gas, waste etc.; Show Advertising or any other advertising medium; Loading and handling equipment; Staffing; Construction and cleaning of exhibits; Freighting of exhibitor display equipment; Telephone or internet connection and usage.
+The contractual price (unless otherwise stated by the Organisers) does not include the following: Connections or usage of electricity, water, gas, waste etc.; Show advertising or any other advertising medium; Loading and handling equipment; Staffing; Construction and cleaning of exhibits; Freighting of exhibitor display equipment; Telephone or internet connection and usage.

 4. Withdrawals and Cancellations

 - The Organisers may consider releasing the exhibitor from its obligations under the agreement in exceptional circumstances, and in that event the exhibitor will be liable to pay 50% of all monies due under the agreement.
 The Organisers cannot exercise this discretion if less than EIGHT (8) weeks remain before the opening of the show whereupon all monies from the Exhibitor to the Organiser shall become payable forthwith.